RDPowerz/SdrAutomation/README.md

 # SdrAutomation
-SdrAutomation: Some scripts to automate use of SDR applications.
+Some scripts to automate use of SDR applications.

 The initial script is one that starts gqrx.